sososkxksodkd/Amogus/README.md

                     for _, v in pairs(pg:GetDescendants()) do
                         if v:IsA("TextLabel") and v.Visible and v.TextTransparency < 1 then
                             local txt = string.lower(v.Text)
-                            if string.find(txt, "tp check") or string.find(txt, "teleport check") then tpCheck = true
+                            if string.find(txt, "tp check") or string.find(txt, "teleport check") or string.find(txt, "noclip") then tpCheck = true
                                 break
                             end